nats-io/nats.deno/jetstream.md

 // create a jetstream client:
 const js = nc.jetstream();

-// to publish messages to a stream let pa = await js.publish("a.b");
+// publish a message received by a stream let pa = await js.publish("a.b");
 // jetstream returns an acknowledgement with the
 // stream that captured the message, it's assigned sequence